 Loxone’s own products, such as Fire Detectors Air and Water Sensor Air, are automatically detected and used.
 External products can be connected to the inputs.
 Temperature sensors can also be used for fire detection.

-In addition, music server zones, light control modules and automatic louvre modules can be selected directly in the module for the acoustic alarming.
+In addition, music server zones, light control modules and automatic blinds blocks can be selected directly in the module for the acoustic alarming.

 Of course, other temperature sensors or smoke detectors may also be used.
 Smoke detectors are connected to the input Is and temperature sensors to the input AIt.

 Water sensors can be connected to input Iw.

 A siren can be connected to output Qh.

 In the case of an alarm, the siren sound is played over the Music Server, the lighting flashes and the shading opens fully.

 The “Last sensors” view shows the last triggered sensors.
 The number of these can be set in the properties of the block.

 The alarm suppression can be activated in the settings via the visualization.
 With the help of the alarm suppression you can carry out service work with fire detectors / water sensors / etc without the alarm going off.

 In this example, a warning light and a caller were also linked to Q1.
 The caller informs you about the alarm by telephone.